oxfist/wait-for-netlify-deploy-action/README.md

 Netlify has [deploy previews](https://docs.netlify.com/site-deploys/deploy-previews/).
 On created pull request, Netlify spins up separate deploy to allow user see their changes.
 Action takes pull request commit, fetches Netlify deploy and checks the status.
 After deploy is `ready` - it output URL (like - `https://{deployId}--modest-murdock-6e792e.netlify.app`) for next action usage.

 > Action uses permalink e.g. `https://61bf94e5e73b010007ea2a05--modest-murdock-6e792e.netlify.app` instead of deploy preview URL like `https://deploy-preview-1--modest-murdock-6e792e.netlify.app`.
-Permalink has pure site deploy without any additional scripts, while deploy preview enables more collaboration using [Netlify Drawer](https://docs.netlify.com/site-deploys/deploy-previews/#collaborative-deploy-previews).
+> Permalink has pure site deploy without any additional scripts, while deploy preview enables more collaboration using [Netlify Drawer](https://docs.netlify.com/site-deploys/deploy-previews/#collaborative-deploy-previews).

 Read Netlify [docs](https://docs.netlify.com/site-deploys/overview/#definitions) about deploy deifnitions.

+This action uses the Netlify API to always retrieve the correct deployment being built.
+You will need to generate a [Personal Access Token](https://app.netlify.com/user/applications/personal) to use and pass it as the `NETLIFY_TOKEN` environment variable.

+## Env

+### `NETLIFY_TOKEN`

+**Required.** Your Netlify [Personal Access Token](https://app.netlify.com/user/applications/personal) to use for API access.
+This should be set as a GitHub secret, see example.

 ## Inputs